Drive sales on autopilot with ecommerce-focused features

 WordPress user rating: 4.3/5

-OptinMonster specializes in last-second lead capture — its exit intent popups fire when mouse movements indicate someone’s leaving, giving you one final shot at conversion.
+OptinMonster specializes in last-second lead capture.
+Its exit intent popups fire when mouse movements indicate someone’s leaving, giving you one final chance at conversion.

-The WordPress plugin connects to its platform, where you build campaigns ranging from subtle slide-ins to full-screen overlays to spinning coupon wheels.
+The WordPress email subscription plugin connects to its platform, where you can build campaigns ranging from subtle slide-ins to full-screen overlays to spinning coupon wheels.

-Unlike basic form plugins, OptinMonster tracks revenue per popup in WooCommerce, showing which campaigns generate sales versus just collecting emails.
+Unlike basic form plugins, OptinMonster can track revenue per popup in WooCommerce when properly integrated.
+You can see which campaigns generate sales versus just collecting emails.

 Why choose it?

-OptinMonster suits you if standard email signup forms convert poorly and you need aggressive lead capture tactics.
-Your email list is a valuable asset, and you want to capture as many subscribers as possible.
+This WordPress email marketing plugin is for you if standard email signup forms convert poorly and you need more targeted lead capture.
+Your email list is a valuable asset.
+You want to capture as many subscribers as possible using behavior-based triggers.

 Features